Accessibility

 Background:

-For people with color vision deficiency (also called color blindness) and low vision, differentiating between certain colors and shades can be difficult, if not impossible.
+For people with color vision deficiency (also called color blindness) and people with low vision, differentiating between certain colors and shades can be difficult, if not impossible.
 If information is conveyed by color alone, some people may not be able to access the information.
-For that reason, one of the success criteria of the Web Content Accessibility Guidelines is “Color is not used as the only visual means of conveying information, indicating an action, prompting a response, or distinguishing a visual element.”
 Additional ways of conveying information include text, shapes or symbols, and patterns.
 Conveying information in multiple ways and choosing colors differentiable by people with color vision deficiency are also important ways to ensure print products are accessible.

-When color is used to convey information, such as in a heat map or fluorescent image, it is important to choose accessible palettes.
-For example, palettes that use a perceptually uniform scale instead of a rainbow scale are more accessible.
+When color is used to convey information, as in a heat map or fluorescent image, it is important to choose accessible palettes.
+For example, palettes that use a perceptually uniform scale instead of a rainbow scale are more accessible, since they can be perceived by people with color vision deficiency who may not be able to distinguish between different colors.

 Recommendation: